 Energy EfficiencyJackson Hole Mountain Resort (JHMR) is committed to supporting energy-efficiency initiatives such as supporting renewable energy, reducing automobile emissions, using eco-diesels and four-stroke engines, prioritizing alternative fuels and incorporating energy-efficient lighting and remodels.

-We have committed to purchasing renewable energy credits that offset 100% of our lift energy usage since June 1, 2007.
+We have committed to purchasing renewable energy credits that offset 100% of our lift energy usage from June 1, 2007 to June 1, 2019.

-JHMR is one of the largest energy users in Jackson Hole and will be offsetting 4 million kwh per annum with this program.
-This will save up to 4,384,760 pounds of CO2 each year.
-The renewable energy product purchased from Renewable Choice Energy is made up of a combination of wind, biomass, small hydro and geothermal energy.
+JHMR, one of the largest energy users in Jackson Hole, had offset 4 million kwh per annum with this program.
+This saved up to 4,384,760 pounds of CO2 each year.
+The renewable energy product was purchased from Renewable Choice Energy and was made up of a combination of wind, biomass, small hydro and geothermal energy.

 Teton Village, the main community base in the valley, is located 10 miles from Jackson.
 Every year Jackson Hole Mountain Resort purchases bus passes for all our employees and adult season passholders (kids ride free).
 We also spent more than $1 million to develop a Park and Ride lot between the town of Jackson and the resort base area.
 Carpoolers (three or more) can get the parking fee waived in the Ranch Lot in Teton Village.
 As a result of our initiatives, the total miles traveled per skier visit (determined by parking lot counts) dropped by 30%, resulting in savings of more than 2000 tons of CO2 emissions, more than all other conservation projects combined.